 - Store discs vertically in their plastic cases.

-- Dont expose to sunlight or other sources of UV light.
+- Do not expose to sunlight or other sources of ultraviolet (UV) light.
 Recordable optical media are especially sensitive.

-- Dont use adhesive labels or solvent-based permanent markers on the discs (markers specifically made for archiving optical discs are available).
+- Do not use adhesive labels or solvent-based permanent markers on the discs (markers specifically made for archiving optical discs are available).

-- NARA Directive 1571 Archival Storage Standards for NARA Facilities from the U.S. National Archives and Records Administration
+- NARA Directive 1571 Archival Storage Standards for National Archives and Records Administration (NARA) Facilities from the National Archives and Records Administration

 - Ampex Guide to the Care and Handling of Magnetic Tape From the Council on Library and Information Resources (CLIR)

-- Care and Handling of CDs and DVDs A Guide for Librarians and Archivists NIST Special Publication 500-252 by Fred R. Byers
+- Care and Handling of CDs and DVDs —A Guide for Librarians and Archivists National Institutes of Standards and Technology (NIST) Special Publication 500-252 by Fred R. Byers

 - Care, Handling, and Storage of Audio Visual Materials From the Library of Congress